Engineering blog

 What is Parametric Modeling?

-Parametric modeling utilizes computer-aided design to create systems and objects that model component attributes with a real-life response.
-It is the creation of digital models that are based on series of algorithms called “parameters”.
-This means that the model’s elements are generated automatically using the internal decision making of the CAD software, rather than manually.
+The creation of digital models is based on a series of algorithms called “parameters”.
+This means that the model’s elements are generated automatically using the internal decision-making of the CAD software, rather than manually.

 By using this type of modeling, various design variables become easy to manipulate.
 With parametric modeling, designs have the potential to be ever-changing and flexible.
-This can transform the entire design process, because designer intent and ideas are close-knit.
+This can transform the entire design process, because designer intent and ideas are closely-knit.

-For those of us who like taking our sweet time with designs, parametric modeling software, such as Solidworks and Rhino with the Grasshopper plugin, is the answer.
-Whenever designers need to capture design intent with constraints and features, parametric modeling is used.
+Whenever designers need to capture intent with constraints and features, parametric modeling is used.
 Since you command a better control, you can automate changes that are repetitive, which adds convenience.

 It is important to note that, to most beginners, parametric modeling is difficult and can take several years to master.
 Since it takes a systemic, mathematical approach to designing 3D models, it is complex.
-In contrast, direct modeling is easier to learn and understand.
-Switching between different designs and exploring various design variations is also relatively straightforward.

 Let’s dive deeper into parametric modeling CAD and direct modeling CAD.